 Each guest is invited to bring special bottles from their cellars to share alongside those of the winemakers and La Fête guests.
 The tables are curated based on the wines submitted in advance to ensure a diverse grouping of wines at each table.
 Guests will experience Grand Cru, Premier Cru, First Growth and equivalent wines.
 The room is filled with winemakers and sommeliers, wine lovers and food enthusiasts.
 Along with the amazing wines that are shared at each table from guest’s private cellars, the evening will also include:

-- Kistler Vineyards - Vine Hill Chardonnay 2013
+- Kistler Vineyards - Vine Hill Chardonnay 2013 - Table

 The Nantucket Wine Festival Charitable Foundation has supported island charities and non-profits for the past 20 years.
 La Fête will benefit the NWF Culinary Arts Mentoring Program that provides speakers, visiting chefs, field trips and paid student employment opportunities for island youth and supports the -Nantucket High School Culinary Arts Scholarship Fund.